tgillus/ocaml-playground/README.md

 # OCaml Playground

-This project serves as a playground for exploring this [OCaml Programming Language](https://ocaml.org/).
+This project serves as a playground for exploring this [OCaml](https://ocaml.org/) programming language.

 ## Prerequisites